Rahuletto/rocket/README.md

 Rocket has been made to Public Beta.
 This is meant to be a fun project but here we are.

 ### What's new in v0.1.2
-- New **flat** logo
-- Added items into Menu bar, making it easier to use
-- Opted into `universal` build from `Apple Silicon`. meaning, Intel based Mac's can use
-- Optimizations and bug fixes
+- Increased Bounding box
+- Add folders into a folder (sub-directory)
+- Stricter Permissions
-- Less crashes
+- OTA Updater

 ### TODO
 - [ ] Drag and move files and folders
-- [ ] Add folders into a folder (sub-directory)
 - [ ] Functionality for Copy-Cut-Paste in files and folders
 - [ ] Squash Bugs
+- [x] Increased Bounding box
+- [x] Add folders into a folder (sub-directory)
+- [x] Stricter Permissions
+- [x] OTA Updater
 - [x] Menu bar items
 - [x] Universal build
 - [x] Reorder opened files